 Kowa Optical was established in 1946 as a branch of a textile company founded in 1894.
 They produced their first camera in 1954 and their first PP SLR in 1960.
+That was the Kowa (Kowaflex in US.)
+That was a rather simple camera with fixed 50mm lens.

-Uncommon for Japanese cameras, Kowas always came with leaf shutters, which means the shutter was built into the lens, not the camera.
+cameras, Kowas always came with leaf shutters, which means the shutter was built into the lens, not the camera.
+But the lens was still a fixed 50mm.
 Kowa never produced much, and the last camera was introduced in 1972, although they continued for a while with

 some 6x6 cameras, like the Kowa Six.
 The camera production ended in mid '70s.
 Presented here is an early Kowa H of 1963, and a late one, the SET R2 of 1970.
 The quality of later production may have been a problem for the reputation, as very few of

 the ones I have seen are still working.
 Kowa also made lenses for other cameras, such as the Prominar-Miranda for the Miranda B of 1959.